Thermal Sunyaev-Zel'dovich effect at the core of CL J1226.9+3332 revealed by NOEMA

-In this paper, we present the observations of the \clj\ galaxy cluster with NOEMA, allowing for the first detection of the tSZ effect with this facility.
-The high angular resolution tSZ data is used to reconstruct the distribution of the thermal pressure in the core of the cluster, and subsequently, combined with other millimetre-data-based pressure reconstructions to obtain the pressure profile of \clj\ with an unprecedented level of radial coverage for a cluster at redshift $z = 0.89$.
+In this paper, we present the observations of the \clj\ galaxy cluster with NOEMA, which allowed us the first detection of the tSZ effect with this facility.
+The high angular resolution tSZ data were used to reconstruct the distribution of the thermal pressure in the core of the cluster, and subsequently, they were combined with other millimetre-data-based pressure reconstructions to obtain the pressure profile of \clj\ with an unprecedented level of radial coverage for a cluster at redshift $z = 0.89$.

 This paper is organised as follows.
-In Sect.~\ref{sec:target}, we motivate and present the observations of \clj\ with NOEMA.
+In Sect.~\ref{sec:target} we motivate and present the observations of \clj\ with NOEMA.
 The analysis of NOEMA data is described in Sect.~\ref{sec:dataanalysis}.
-We present in the same section the detection of the tSZ effect in the NOEMA visibilities and image space map.
-A pressure profile model is fitted to the tSZ signal measured by NOEMA in Sect.~\ref{sec:pressure} and, then, combined with previous pressure reconstructions to obtain a precise description of the thermal pressure distribution in \clj\ .
+In the same section, we present the detection of the tSZ effect in the NOEMA visibilities and image space map.
+A pressure profile model is fitted to the tSZ signal measured by NOEMA in Sect.~\ref{sec:pressure} and is then combined with previous pressure reconstructions to obtain a precise description of the thermal pressure distribution in \clj\ .
 Finally, the summary and conclusions are given in Sect.~\ref{sec:conclusion}.
 Throughout this work, we assume a flat $\Lambda$CDM cosmology with $H_{0} = 70 \mathrm{km/s/Mpc}$ and $\Omega_{m,0} = 0.3$.
-Thus, at the cluster's redshift, 1 arcmin corresponds to a physical distance of 466~kpc.
+Thus, at the cluster redshift, 1 arcmin corresponds to a physical distance of 466~kpc.